The Hum: Tinnitus

 A suggested diagnosis of tinnitus, a self-reported disturbance of the auditory system, is used by some physicians in response to complaints about the Hum.
 Tinnitus is generated internally by the auditory and nervous systems, with no external stimulus.

-While the Hum is hypothesized by some to be a form of low frequency tinnitus such as the venous hum, some report it is not internal, being worse inside their homes than outside.
-However, others insist that it is equally bad indoors and outdoors.
+While the Hum is hypothesized by some to be a form of low frequency tinnitus such as the venous hum, some report it not to be internal, being worse inside their homes than outside; however, others insist that it is equally bad indoors and outdoors.
 Some people notice the Hum only at home, while others hear it everywhere they go.
 Some sufferers report that it is made worse by soundproofing (e.g., double glazing), which serves only to decrease other environmental noise, thus making the Hum more apparent.

 Spontaneous otoacoustic emissions

 Human ears generate their own noises, called spontaneous otoacoustic emissions (SOAE).
-Various studies have shown that 38–60% of adults with normal hearing have them, although the majority are unaware of these sounds.
+Various studies have shown that 38 to 60 percent of adults with normal hearing have them, although the majority are unaware of these sounds.
 The people who do hear these sounds typically hear a faint hissing (cicada-like sound), buzzing or ringing, especially if they are otherwise in complete silence.

-Researchers who looked at the Taos Hum considered otoacoustic emissions as a possibility.
+Hence, researchers who looked at the Taos Hum considered otoacoustic emissions as a possibility.

 Jet stream

-Philip Dickinson suggested at an Institute of Biology conference in 1973 that the 30–40 Hz hum could be a result of the jet stream shearing against slower-moving air and possibly being amplified by powerline posts, some of which were shown to vibrate, or by rooms which had a corresponding resonant frequency.
+Philip Dickinson suggested at an Institute of Biology conference in 1973 that the 30- to 40-Hz hum could be a result of the jet stream shearing against slower-moving air and possibly being amplified by power line posts, some of which were shown to vibrate, or by rooms which had a corresponding resonant frequency.
 Geoff Leventhall of the Chelsea College Acoustics Group dismissed this suggestion as "absolute nonsense".

 Animals

-One of the many possible causes of the West Seattle Hum considered was that it was related to the midshipman fish, also known as a toadfish.
-A previous hum in Sausalito, California, also on the west coast of the United States, was determined to be the mating call of the male midshipman.
+One of the many possible causes of the West Seattle Hum considered was that it was related to the midshipman fish, also known as the toadfish.
+A hum previously reported in Sausalito, California, was traced to the mating call of male midshipman fish.
 However, in that case the hum was resonating through houseboat hulls and affecting the people living on those boats.
 In the West Seattle case, the University of Washington researcher determined that it would be impossible for any resonating hum, transmitted via tanker or boat hulls, to be transmitted very far inland, certainly not far enough to account for the reports.

-The Scottish Association for Marine Science hypothesised that the nocturnal humming sound heard in Hythe, Hampshire, in the UK could be produced by a similar "sonic" fish.
+The Scottish Association for Marine Science hypothesised that the nocturnal humming sound heard in Hythe, Hampshire, could be produced by a similar "sonic" fish.
 The council believed this to be unlikely, since such fish are not commonly found in inshore waters of the UK.

-As of February 2014, although the source had still not been located, the sound had by then at least been recorded.
+As of February 2014, although the source had still not been located, the Hythe hum had been recorded.

+Treatment

+At an acoustics laboratory at the University of Salford, David Baguley's research focused on using psychology and relaxation techniques to minimise distress due to the hum, which can lead to a quieting or even removal of the noise.